 - Trazodone is largely considered safe, but there are a few concerning side effects to watch for.
 For example, dogs who appear confused or exhibit a difficulty walking after taking the drug may be suffering from a potentially life-threatening side-effect called serotonin syndrome.

 What Is Trazodone?

 Trazodone was initially developed to help treat depression and anxiety in humans.
 First approved by the FDA in 1981, it soon drew the attention of veterinarians, who began experimentally using the medication for dogs in 2008.
 Fortunately, it worked quite well for most of the dogs studied.

 Trazodone is only available by prescription, so you’ll have to get it through your vet.
-It isn’t FDA approved for use in dogs and cats, but veterinarians can legally prescribe it for your pet in what is referred to as “extra-label” use.
+It isn’t FDA approved for use in dogs and cats, but veterinarians can legally prescribe it for your pet in what is referred to as “extra-label” or “off-label” use.

 Trazodone – which is technically called trazodone HCl – is available in both generic and name-brand versions, such as Oleptro and Desyrel.
 There aren’t any veterinary formulations of Trazodone currently on the market, so pets must simply take those formulated for humans.

 Trazodone is a type of medication called a serotonin 2a antagonist/reuptake inhibitor (SARI), which simply means that it helps raise serotonin levels in the brain.